flammie/omorfi/lexemes/esimSTOP.markdown

 ---

 ###  esim.
-esimerkiksi, "ex." or for example
+esimerkiksi, "e.g." or for example